JetBrains/kotlin-web-site/docs/reference/basic-types.md

 So not only identity, but even equality would have been lost silently all over the place.

 As a consequence, smaller types are NOT implicitly converted to bigger types.
-This means that we cannot assign a value of type Byte to an Integer variable without an explicit conversion
+This means that we cannot assign a value of type `Byte` to an `Int` variable without an explicit conversion

 ``` kotlin
 val b: Byte = 1 // OK, literals are checked statically